Developer(s) – Infogrames Studios & Sheffield House

 Playing out almost identically to worms, the objective is to kill all the pigs on the opposing team before they kill all the player’s pigs.
 It’s pretty enjoyable, with a fair few weapons to use and strategic techniques to take advantage of.
-The best thing about it is that unlike in Worms, there is no wind resistance factor to effect the direction in which a bazooka missile might land, thus aiming is a lot easier.
-It’s biggest downfall, however, is that there isn’t anywhere near as much variety as there is in Worms, since player’s choice of weapons is considerably more limited
+The best thing about it is that unlike in Worms, there is no wind resistance factor to affect the direction in which a bazooka missile might land, thus aiming is a lot easier.
+It’s the biggest downfall, however, is that there isn’t anywhere near as much variety as there is in Worms since player’s choice of weapons is considerably more limited

 Controls – 9/10

-In terms of its control scheme, though it relies on a structure similar to how 3D platformers play out, and it inevitable came with the same issues that many other early 3D platformers on the original PlayStation came with, it isn’t anywhere near as much of a hindrance as it was in the like of Croc: Legend of the Gobbos or Bubsy 3D.
-It could be a reason why the stages are disproportionate to the character, so that less movement was required.
-In any case, it can be seen as a possible turning point for the quality of the genre on the system before the analogue stick was added to the PlayStation controller.
+In terms of its control scheme, though it relies on a structure similar to how 3D platformers play out, and it inevitably came with the same issues that many other early 3D platformers on the original PlayStation came with, it isn’t anywhere near as much of a hindrance as it was in the like of Croc: Legend of the Gobbos or Bubsy 3D.
+It could be a reason why the stages are disproportionate to the character so that less movement was required.
+In any case, it can be seen as a possible turning point for the quality of the genre on the system before the analog stick was added to the PlayStation controller.

 Lifespan – 6/10

 Though the main campaign mode will take about 4 to 5 hours to complete, the player will then unlock another, yet harder, campaign mode, which has them, fighting on the opposite side to before.
 So in all, the main story will take about 10 to 15 hours to finish completely.
-Not only that, but like in Worms, players can also have exhibition matches, as well as 2-player matches.
+Not only that but like in Worms, players can also have exhibition matches, as well as 2-player matches.

 Storyline – 7/10

-The story of the game revolves round armies of pigs warring upon the island of Saustralasia, seeking control over it’s most valuable asset; the isle of Swill.
+The story of the game revolves around armies of pigs warring upon the island of Saustralasia, seeking control over it’s most valuable asset; the isle of Swill.
 According to the lore of the game whoever controls this island controls the rest of the world.
 Though the basic premise of the plot is quite straightforward, it does have a small element of comedic value to it, as the late Rik Mayall lent his voice talents to the game.
 Also, when the player completes both story campaigns, another cutscene takes place, portraying the events of the game more closely to how WWI itself would have actually been like, which gives the game much more substance than a player may have first thought.

 Originality – 8/10